Geometric and Functional Inequalities for Log-concave Probability Sequences: Introduction

-with $| \cdot |_d$ denoting the usual $d$-dimensional Lebesgue measure.
-The Alexanderov-Fenchel inequality implies that the ``mixed volumes'' $V_i(K,L)$ form a log-concave sequence.
-We direct the reader to \cite{mccoy2014steiner, amelunxen2014living, goldstein2017gaussian} for investigations of mixed volumes, in particular ``intrinsic volumes'', with application to learning theory.
+denotes the Minkowski sum of subsets $A, B \subset \R^d$, and $| \cdot |_d$ denotes the usual $d$-dimensional Lebesgue measure.
+The Alexandrov-Fenchel inequality implies that the ``mixed volumes'' $V_i(K_1,K_2)$ form a log-concave sequence.
+We direct the reader to \cite{mccoy2014steiner, amelunxen2014living, goldstein2017gaussian} for investigations of mixed volumes, in particular ``intrinsic volumes'', with applications to learning theory.

 Discrete log-concave random variables, those given by a log-concave probability mass function, are a convolution stable class containing many fundamental discrete distributions, such as Bernoulli, binomial, geometric, hypergeometric, and Poisson distributions.
-For further background on log-concavity see the survey papers \cite{Bre94, Br15, saumard2014log, Sta89}.
+For further background on log-concavity see the survey papers \cite{Sta89, Bre94, saumard2014log, Br15}.

-{ Here we will pursue geometric and functional inequalities for the class of log-concave probability sequences.
+In this article we will pursue geometric and functional inequalities for the class of log-concave probability sequences.
 In particular we establish dilation inequalities for discrete log-concave probability measures in the form of Nazarov, Sodin and Volberg \cite{NSV02} (see also \cite{bobkov2008sharp}, \cite{Fra09}).
 More precisely, we prove in Theorem \ref{thm: geometric dilation inequailty} that if $\mu$ is a log-concave probability measure and $A \subset K$, where $K \subset \Z$ is a (possibly infinite) interval, then for all $\delta \in (0,1)$,

-where $A_{\delta}$ is defined in \eqref{defn: delta interior}.
-As a consequence, we derive large and small deviations inequalities (see Corollary \ref{deviations}), and we provide explicit quantitative bounds comparing the moments of all order, which can be seen as a quantitative reverse Jensen inequality (see Corollary \ref{reverse Jensen}). }